React Native

 Specify how Ditto should handle sync.
 (Creating a New Instance of Ditto)

-Initiate sync at global scope.
+Start the sync process.
 (Starting the Sync Process)

-First, set up your environment and initialize your React Native CLI project.
-For instructions, see React Native’s official documentation* on **Setting up the development environment*.
+First, set up your environment and initialize your React Native project.
+For instructions, see React Native’s official documentation on Get Started with React Native.

 Installing the Ditto SDK